RootLearning/CP-Automation/SpecificationsforTestAutomation.md

    [![](ss1.png)]

-* In this tool, we will give support to various types of problem input and outputs.
+* In this tool, we will give support to various types of input and outputs.

-*  Various problem including integers, strings, arrays, lists, char, and so on.
+*  Various input including integers, strings, arrays, lists, char, and so on.